dvorka/hstr/DOCUMENTATION.md

 * or press `TAB` or `RIGHT` arrow key to choose the command and edit it on command line after exiting `hh`
 * or press `LEFT` arrow key to choose the command and open it in editor (Bash `fc` i.e. fix command)

-## Favorite Commands
+### Favorite Commands
-`hh` allows you to store and manage your favorite commands.
+HSTR allows you to store and manage your favorite commands.

 A new favorite command can be added from